-Why should people stay in San Diego during the winter?
+Why should people stay in San Diego during the fall, winter, or spring?

 San Diego is the perfect destination to spend your winter.
 The climate during the winter is perfect for all types of activities, from spending your time at the beach, visiting museums, parks, monuments or the zoo.
 The winter season is somewhat quieter than the summer (high season) so you can enjoy all the locations and activities with slightly fewer tourists.

 San Diego is near the pacific ocean and experiences a hot, dry summer, and a mild winter.
 In the winter the temperature varies between 46°F - 65°F (8°C - 18°C).
 You can expect a lot of sunny days.

 San Diego has a lot to offer, from breathtaking views to historical monuments and museums: